jswaff/chess4j/README.md

 chess4j currently employs three transposition tables.
 Two are used in the main search (with different replacement strategies), and one in the pawn evaluation.

-You can specify the maximum memory allocated for each table via a command line parameter, but you would really only want to do this if you were running the program directly from the command line, and not using a Winboard compatible GUI or test harness.
+You can specify the maximum memory allocated to each table via a command line parameter, but you would really only want to do this if you were running the program directly from the command line, and not using a Winboard compatible GUI or test harness.
 (I do this when running test suites but that's about it.)